 Procedure Note For Prospective Developers (2019) and SEPA's Regulatory Method for Sustainable Urban Drainage Systems (WAT-RM-08; 2019), with the overarching drivers being the control of pollution and flood risk from site discharge.
+Also relevant is the approved Shoreline Management Plan for Ayrshire (2018) and in the context of potential sea level rise and coastal erosion impacts utilisation of the dynamic coast data set.

-Pollution control is achieved by the design and implementation of an appropriate SuDS treatment train (consisting of one or more SuDS elements in series) complying with the Simple Index Approach as described in the CIRIA SuDS Manual (2015), with exception of high pollution hazard developments (e.g. lorry yards, sites where waste, chemicals or fuels are handled/managed/used/manufactured, and other industrial sites) which also require SEPA consultation and CAR licensing.
+Pollution control is achieved by the design and implementation of an appropriate SuDS treatment train (consisting of one or more SuDS elements in series) complying with the Simple Index Approach as described in the CIRIA SuDS Manual (2015), with exception of high pollution hazard developments (e.g. lorry yards, sites where waste, chemicals or fuels are handled/managed/ used/manufactured, and other industrial sites) which also require SEPA consultation and CAR licensing.